This Sheet Pan Roasted Carrots, Brussels Sprouts and Potatoes is the one pan side dish you’ve been waiting for.

 Topped with crispy sage

 Plus, you can make all of these toppings ahead of time.
 Or, for a simpler weeknight meal just omit the toppings and enjoy the vegetables on their own!
-Whichever way you’re enjoying this recipe you’ll get lots of different flavours from the roasted vegetables in a simple, one pan way.
+Whichever way you’re enjoying this recipe you’ll get lots of different flavors from the roasted vegetables in a simple, one pan way.

 Sheet Pan Roasted Carrots, Brussels Sprouts and Potatoes